 The 1980s have devolved into a stereotype of plasticity.
 The world was materialistic, but not as narcissistic as it would become.
 The music industry did reflect this materialism and plasticity, but also demonstrated an amazing abundance of diversity.
-Pop music in the middle of the eighties was much more diverse than today's music.
+Pop music in the mid-'80s was much more diverse than today's music.
 This diversity can be seen in this list of the top songs of the decade.
-These were selected on popularity, cultural impact, and relevance to the times.
+These were selected on popularity, cultural impact and relevance to the times.

 2. Every Breath You Take by The Police: “Every Breath You Take” is either the ultimate break up song or the ultimate stalker song.
 It’s about a controlling obsessive individual, but people heard a sweet love song.
 BMI listed it among the greatest songs of the 20th century.
 Sting’s timeless classic spent eight weeks at #1 in 1983 and has been played on the radio over 9 million times.

 3. London Calling by The Clash: The Clash released London Calling in 1980.
 The album recounted postindustrial England complete with high unemployment, crime, racial tensions and drug addiction.
 The title track documents the desperation of the times, which people living through the Panic of 2008 can relate to.
 The song recounts the Three Mile Island meltdown ("a nuclear error"), worries about the Thames flooding London ("London is drowning and I live by the river!"), and fears over the coming ice age ("the ice age is coming").
 Nowadays, the song is used in pop culture whenever someone goes to London.
 However, students interested in the '70s can get a feel for the period listening to this album and song.